 What makes a good community member?

-After you have fallen in love with the idea of Cohousing and have decided you are willing to be engaged in all the work it takes to have it happen, have you thought about what it takes to be a healthy contributing member for the short and the long haul?
+After you have fallen in love with the idea of Cohousing and have decided you are willing to be engaged in a small community like ours, take a moment to think about what it means to be a healthy contributing member for the short or the long haul.
 Intentional Communities, while having many wonderful aspects, are not perfect nor are the people who are part of them.
 Community takes work and sometimes the most important work is the work on ourselves.
 Here are some qualities in people who do well in community:

 - Someone with a healthy sense of self

 - Someone who is open and able to hear other points of view

 - Someone with a sense of connection with people and an interest in the well-being of others